p-molnar/minitalk/README.md

-Here's the corrected version of the README file:

 # Minitalk - Terminal-based Echo Server

 Welcome to Minitalk!
 This project reimplements an [Echo Server](https://medium.com/@himalee.tailor/what-is-an-echoserver-b2bfd3b8deeb) that allows communication between separate processes using Unix signals.